Skip to main content

 National Grid Electricity Transmission (NGET), part of the National Grid Group, is proposing enhancements to the electricity network with its Eastern Green Links 3 and 4 (EGL 3&4) proposals.
 These schemes propose two new primarily offshore high voltage electricity links, with converter stations and associated onshore infrastructure between Scotland and England.

-In England, the proposed onshore elements of EGL 3&4 would be in the districts of East Lindsey, Boston, and South Holland, in Lincolnshire, and the district of King's Lynn and West Norfolk, in Norfolk.
+In England, the proposed onshore elements of EGL 3&4 would be in the districts of East Lindsey, Boston, and South Holland, in Lincolnshire, and the district of King’s Lynn and West Norfolk, in Norfolk.
+NGET have confirmed that, following evaluation of their cable routeing options which they presented previously, they are progressing with the option which passes through Cambridgeshire, making Cambridgeshire County Council a host authority for the scheme.

 The scheme will be determined by the Secretary of State for the Department for Energy Security and Net Zero (DESNZ).
 This project is part of the Great Grid Upgrade.